 Under NRS 453.411, Nevada law makes it a crime for a person to use illegal drugs or to be under the influence of a controlled substance.
 A conviction is a misdemeanor punishable by up to 6 months in jail and up to $1000.00 in fines.

-NRS 453.411 is the Nevada law that prohibits a person from knowingly using drugs or being under the influence of drugs.
-The only exceptions are taking lawfully-prescribed medications or using one ounce or less of marijuana (by adults 21 and over in a private residence).
-And people face under the influence charges even if there are no narcotics in their possession at the time of the arrest.
+The only exceptions are taking lawfully-prescribed medications or using one ounce or less of marijuana (by adults age 21 and over).
+People can be prosecuted for under the influence charges even if there are no narcotics in their possession at the time of the arrest.

 Three common strategies to fight NRS 453.411 charges are to argue that:

 - The defendant did not act knowingly (the defendant was drugged),

 - The defendant had not been using, or

 - The blood test was contaminated

 In this article, our Las Vegas criminal defense attorneys discuss: